Why the EFHW Inverted-L Works Without Radials

 More capacitance to the surroundings

-Even though the radiator is bent, it can still behave as a half-wave resonator on its design band, keeping the end feed in a high-voltage / low-current region (relative to low-Z feeds).
+Even though the radiator is bent, it can still behave as a half-wave resonator on its design band, keeping the end feed in a high-voltage / lower-current region compared with a low-impedance base feed. -

 If the coax shield is acting as the counterpoise, then: